TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 1/4/2021: Added check for skills that invalidate criticals, and a change to CAv's displayed text as a result.
 10/28/2021: Implemented lag fix by Purplemandown for large unitwindow
-	   * Added lag fix for medium unitwindow to match
+	   * Added lag fix for medium unitwindow to match 10/23/2022: Another huge overhaul in the interest of not having such shit code for one of my most popular plugins.
+Mostly a code cleanup but adds some new niceties:
+       * New "wide" (W) variant that trades some stat display space for lots of inventory display space (borrowed from Seas of Novis)
+       * Units close to leveling up now show a risecursor next to their EXP on larger layouts
+       * 0_unitwindow-config.js now contains the Config selection for easy editing